 Visitor centres of Visit Antwerp

-The visitor centre and the brand store/city shop in Grote Markt and the visitor centre in Central Station have reopened for visitors.
-You can also contact us by phone (Monday-Friday, 9 am-5pm) at +32 (0)3 232 01 03 or at firstname.lastname@example.org.
+The visitor centre and the city shop on the Grote Markt are open for visitors.
+For the time being, the visitor centre in the Central Station is only open in weekends, daily from the Christmas holidays onwards.
+You can also contact us by phone (Monday-Friday, 9 am-5pm) at +32 (0)3 232 01 03 or at email@example.com.

 Cafés & restaurants